pereirapy/movies/README.md

 ### TypeScript

-- I decided to use typeScript to help me with the data that came from JSON and to avoid trash code, like unsed variable, components and etc.
+- I decided to use typeScript to help me with the data that came from JSON and to avoid trash code, like unused variable, components and etc.

 ### Folders